The medical school interview is one of the most frequently discussed topics among students as it is a key stressor. This section will cover:

 In general, different schools, PBL versus traditional, might ask different types of questions to gauge the different skillsets that they seek in their students.
 A traditional school might ask about your academic achievements, including EPQs, whereas more modern schools might ask questions to reveal your motivation, organisational skills and evidence of self-directed learning.
 They may wish to find out more about your empathy and communication skillset rather than your academic history.

 Medical schools have different ways of interviewing applicants.

 Since each medical school has their unique style of interviews you do not want to discover any nasty surprises on the day.

 Phoebe – Swansea University

 ‘I had one awful interview during my first application, then four really enjoyable interviews on my re-application which were followed by four offers.
-If the interview goes badly, don’t give up: sometimes it just doesn’t go as planned for whatever reason.
-It may seem tricky because they are trying to challenge you, or it maybe because that medical school isn’t really suited to your and your personality or learning style.
+If the interview goes badly, don’t give up; sometimes it just doesn’t go as planned for whatever reason.
+It may seem tricky because they are trying to challenge you, or it maybe because that medical school isn’t really suited to you and your personality or learning style.
 Generally, the interviewers want to get the very best out of you and aren’t there to trip you up or make you feel uncomfortable.’